Birthing Options Counseling in Honolulu, HI

 Vaginal delivery is the method of childbirth most health experts recommend for women whose babies have reached full term.
 There are three stages of labor:

-- The first stage of labour is from the onset of labor until the cervix is fully dilated
+- The first stage of labor is from the onset of labor until the cervix is fully dilated

-- The second stage of labor occurs from when the cervix is fully dilated till the delivery of the baby.
+- The second stage of labor occurs from the time the cervix is fully dilated until the delivery of the baby.

-- The third stage is from the delivery of the baby till delivery of the placenta and membranes.
+- The third stage is from the delivery of the baby until delivery of the placenta and membranes.

 Cesarean Section (C-Section)

 A Cesarean section (C-section) is surgery to deliver a baby.
 The baby is taken out through the mother’s abdomen.
 In the United States, almost one in three women has their babies this way.
 Some C-sections are planned, but many are done when unexpected problems happen during delivery.

 - You’ve had a previous cesarean with a “classical” vertical uterine incision (this is relatively rare) or more than one previous c-section.

 - You’ve had some other kind of invasive uterine surgery, such as a myomectomy.